seL4/website/About/FAQ.md

 Unique about seL4 is its unprecedented degree of assurance, achieved through formal verification.
-Specifically, the ARM, ARM\_HYP (ARM with virtualisation extensions), X64, and RISCV64 versions of seL4 comprise the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
-In short, the implementation is proved to be bug-free (see below).
+Specifically, the ARM, ARM\_HYP (ARM with virtualisation extensions), AARCH64, X64, and RISCV64 versions of seL4 comprise the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
+In short, the implementation is proved to be free of implementation defects.
 This also implies a number of other properties, such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.

 On the ARM and RISCV64 platforms, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
 This